acemon33/DW2-TT/README.md

 # DW2-TT (Digimon World 2 Tiny Tool)

-A Digimon World 2 Utility Tool that has multi-features such as to increases exp & bits by x modifier (EXP Multiplier) for those that felt the game was grindy, Save Editor to edit save file and other Tweaks, Fixes and Enhancements etc.
-It Will work with Vanilla and probably with other Mods.
+A Digimon World 2 Utility Tool with multiple features including an EXP & Bits Multiplier that increases EXP and bits by a chosen modifier for players who find the game too grindy.
+It also includes a Save Editor for editing save files, along with various Quality of Life (QoL) tweaks, fixes, and enhancements.
+This tool works with the vanilla game and will likely be compatible with other mods as well.

+***Key Features***:
+- Increase EXP & Bits of Enemy Encounters.
+- Save Editor.
+- Extract and Insert Game Files (including hidden ones).
+- Unhide AAA Folder.
+- Support DW2 Vanilla and Mods versions.
+- Support US and Japanese versions (Some Patches).
+- Support PS2 Pops (VCD) image.
+- Remove Digi-Labs Restrictions.
+- Expand Hero and Digi-Beetle Names.
+- Improve some Battle Effects.
+- Fix **misbehaviour** Techs and others that **cause** Crash or Soft-lock during Battle.

+Check the [CHANGELOG](CHANGELOG.md) for complete Features.
+Check [here](Documentation/file-manager.md) for how to use the File-Manager.

+***Note***:
+- After using this tool some emulators will not work due to EDC/ECC issues, use any EDC/ECC tools like [ECCRegen](http://web.tiscali.it/eccregen) after making any modification and before burning to a physical CD.
+- The patches are *not* compaitable with previous version, use it on a clean (vanilla / mod) game image.

 **EXP Multiplier Usage**: